-County Music Singer Elvis Nyaruri Talks Fashion and Style
+Country Music Singer Elvis Nyaruri Talks Fashion and Style

-Kenyan county music singer Elvis Nyaruri talks about his fashion tastes.
+Kenyan country music singer Elvis Nyaruri talks about his fashion tastes.

 Start us off by telling us why you chose country music?